roveroniandrea/UlamSpiral/README.md

 `6 * k + 1`

 ## Why 6?
-Why we choose to divide numbers by group of 6?
-First of all, 6 is a number relatively small, so in the wors case only 6 expression have to be checked.
+Why we choose to divide numbers by groups of 6?
+First of all, 6 is a number relatively small, so in the worst case only 6 expressions have to be checked.
 In addition to this, 6 is a multiple of both 2 and 3, which makes easier to exclude some expressions (like +0, +2, +3 and +4), and the remaining are only two (this is very efficient for the code), and further controls with the traditional algorithm is necessary at small percentage.
-In addition, grouping number by 6 makes easier to obtain higher numbers among grouping b 2 or 3.
-The next possible number to group is, in my opinion, 30, because it's the least common multple between 2, 3 and 5, but I think the number of expression to check would be higher (I've not tested it anyway).
+In addition, grouping number by 6 makes easier to obtain higher numbers among grouping by 2 or 3.
+The next possible number to group is, in my opinion, 30, because it's the least common multple between 2, 3 and 5, but I think the number of expressions to check would be higher (I've not tested it anyway).

 ## Sources: